 There is a Zero Tolerance Policy for civil rights violations on all BHA property.
 This Policy applies to all residents.
 Each resident is required to sign a certification agreeing to comply with the Zero Tolerance Policy.

-An action may be a civil rights violation when bias or discrimination appears to be a motive in what happened to you.
-A bias motive is hostility, or negative attitude toward, or prejudice against, any group or individual due to race or color, ethnicity, ancestry, national origin, sex, sexual orientation, gender identity, family status or composition, religion, disability or handicap, genetic information, age or status as a veteran of the U.S. Armed Forces.
+An action may be a civil rights violation when bias or discrimination appears to be a motive guiding the action.
+This is called a bias motive.
+A bias motive is hostility, a negative attitude toward, or prejudice against, any group or individual due to race or color, ethnicity, ancestry, national origin, sex, sexual orientation, gender identity, family status or composition, religion, disability or handicap, genetic information, age or status as a veteran of the U.S. Armed Forces.
+In Massachusetts, it is also illegal for a private landlord to refuse to rent to a person who holds a rental assistance voucher or who receives another type of government subsidy.

-• Bias-related comments, written statements or gestures made by the offender
+- Bias-related comments, written statements or gestures made by the offender—such as the use of racial slurs

 Reporting a Civil Rights Violation